raycast/extensions/extensions/folder-search/README.md

 ## Plugins

-You can add your own custom plugins to Folder Search.
+You can add your own custom `ActionScript` plugins to Folder Search.
 These appear as actions, under the sub-heading 'Plugins' within Folder Search.

 The steps are as follows: